A-Led-Weather/API/README.md

 ## Features

-- Creation of temperature reports in the database
+- Creation of temperature/humidity reports in the database
 - Display of reports by ID, location, period of time
 - Retrieval of the list of available locations
 - User registration with name, email, and password